Fanfic / Chains

 - Darkfic: Actually mostly subverted, because despite the dark twist placed on the humans, the fic mostly follows the MLP canon to a reasonable extent, to the point where Equestria could be looked upon as a Crapsaccharine World merely from the humans' point of view.

 - Dirty Business: Not a day goes by that Celestia doesn't regret her part in mankind's enslavement.
-She's seen weeping over it at several points and she can't even look Chains in the eyes because he reminds her of the human ambassador she betrayed, telling him that she feels ugly when she does.
+She's seen weeping over it at several points and she can't even look Chains in the eyes because he reminds her of the human prince she betrayed, telling him that she feels ugly when she does.
 It's eating her, but she stands by her decision...

 - The Dog Bites Back: In chapter 17, Chains punches Blue Star in the face after he tells him Twilight would be better off without him.